KIONGO-E/Calorie-Counter-Application/README.md

 ## Features

 - Calculate total calories for a food item based on servings and calories per serving.
-- Set a calorie goal and check if it's met.
+- Set a calorie goal.
 - Add comments about food items.

 ## Technologies Used